Why Botox® at the Dentist?

 Dentists are highly trained in all aspects of your face and mouth.
 Although they do spend a lot of time studying teeth, they must also focus on other aspects of the head.
 This is because issues with your teeth can impact other areas, including your jaw, head, and neck.
 Additionally, dentists must be knowledgeable about the many muscles, ligaments, tendons, and nerves.

 To become a dentist, one must have a full understanding of how the face moves and functions.
 In addition, they must know how one nerve or muscle affects the entire face.
-Therefore, they are excellent administrators of botox®.
+Therefore, they are excellent administrators of Botox®.
 In addition, dentists have a thorough understanding of how one muscle group affects another.

-If you go to your dentist for cosmetic botox®, they will be able to walk you through what to expect after your consultation.
+If you go to your dentist for cosmetic Botox®, they will be able to walk you through what to expect after your consultation.

 Experienced

 Every single day, dentists work with the teeth and faces of hundreds of patients.
 They spend all their work days understanding how the face moves and works.
-So you can rest assured that your dentist knows what they are doing when it comes to administering botox®.
+So you can rest assured that your dentist knows what they are doing when it comes to administering Botox®.

 Additionally, dentists work with local anesthetics nearly every day.
 During a typical day, they may need to numb patients for dental fillings, crowns, porcelain veneers, or root canals.
 For each of these procedures, dentists must use needles.